 - ¾ Cup Heavy Cream

 - ¼ Cup Shallots chopped

 - 1 teaspoon Watkins Organic Thyme Leaves

 - 1 teaspoon Watkins Organic Onion Powder

 - ½ teaspoon Watkins Organic Black Pepper

 - 2 Tablespoons Unsalted Butter

-- In a large pot of cold water, bring the potatoes and garlic to a boil.
+- In a large pot of cold water, bring the potatoes to a boil.
 Salt the water and cook until the potatoes are tender, about 20 to 30 minutes.

 - Drain the potatoes, return the potatoes to the pot and mash over low heat, or mash in the bowl of stand mixer fitted with the paddle attachment.
 Add the rosemary, thyme, onion powder, garlic powder, salt, pepper, remaining 4 tablespoons of butter and heavy cream.